LinkedSoftwareDependencies/Documentation-Components.js/docs/getting_started/basics/workflow_ts.md

 This is only a _recommended_ way of calling `componentsjs-generator`, you are free to call it in a different way that better suits your pipeline.
+Note that `componentsjs-generator` expects that the components are located inside a `components/` folder.

 Please refer to the README of [`componentsjs-generator`](https://github.com/LinkedSoftwareDependencies/Components-Generator.js) for more details on how to change the default options of this tool.